sabifo4/sabifo4.github.io/01_about.md

 ### Supervision and Research Guidance

 * <b>MSci project</b> <i>(2020/21) – Co-supervising Léa Cavalli’s research project with Prof Ziheng Yang | Dissertation: "A simulation study to explore the time-dependent rates effect in viral evolution".</i>
-* **NOTE**: Since 2017, I have been giving personalised guidance to students and members of staff on a request basis when running computational analyses, specially to troubleshoot and fix code as well as to help run phylogenetic software (e.g., `raxml-ng`, `MCMCtree`, `CODEML`, `BPP`, etc.).
-Most of these meetings have led to creating protocols that users can easily customise to fit their datasets while, at the same time, they can run various analysis in a reproducible manner.
+* **Additional supervision and/or research guidance**: Since 2017, I have been providing guidance to students and members of staff on a request basis about how to run and/or improve their computational analyses, specially troubleshooting and fixing code as well as providing them with help to run phylogenetic software (e.g., `raxml-ng`, `MCMCtree`, `CODEML`, `BPP`, etc.).
+Most of this research guidance has led me to develop new protocols that users can easily customise to fit their datasets while, at the same time, they can run various analysis in a reproducible manner.

 ### Teaching Assistant